tlively/learn-gfx-hal/book/src/02_clear_the_window.md

-* If `HalState` doesn't know anything about the `LocalState` then it's a lot more likely to focus on reusable drawing operations, and we'll be a lot more likely to have something we can reuse in future situations.
+* If `HalState` doesn't know anything about the `LocalState` then it's a lot more likely to focus on reusable drawing operations, and we'll be a lot more likely to have something we can reuse in future situations (including "practical" situations beyond just this tutorial series).
-* Similarly, if `LocalState` doesn't know about `HalState` then it's easier to focus on the "business logic" of the program going through its state changes without worrying about anything else.
-We could even run the `LocalState` _without graphics at all_ (sometimes called a "headless" mode), which can be very nice if you need to "fast forward" a simulation, or run tests on your CI server.
+* Similarly, if `LocalState` doesn't know about `HalState` then it's easier for it to focus on the "business logic" without worrying about anything else.
+We could even run the `LocalState` _without graphics at all_ (sometimes called a "headless" mode), which can be nice if you want to do CI tests, or hook it to a server people connect to, or any other unexpected use.

 It can often be _tempting_ to make everything into a method on some type, but that's an urge we need to resist in this situation.

-### What Does `do_the_render` Do?
+### What Does `do_the_render` Actually Do?

 I cheated a bit there, because I wrote down a call to `do_the_render` without actually saying _what_ it's doing on the inside.
 That's the part we care about the most!
 That's how we know what our `HalState` API needs to look like.

 For this lesson, all we do is clear the screen.
 That sounds simple enough.
-Later lessons will add more, of course, but this is our starting point.
+Later lessons will add more, but this is our starting point.

 ```rust
 pub fn do_the_render(hal: &mut HalState, locals: &LocalState) {